 Let 'er rip!
 This jacket breathes on the way up and offers top notch protection in inclement weather.

-Under snowy skies, we felt warm and dry behind the enclosure of this jacket.
+Under snowy skies, we felt warm and dry behind the enclosure of the waterproof Galvanized jacket.

-Long underarm zips held to get rid of unwanted heat and perspiration.
+Long underarm zips help to get rid of unwanted heat and perspiration.

-While many of the softshells we tested have an athletic, trim fit that does not allow for much more than a base layer underneath, we were happy that the Galvanized has a roomier fit.
-We could comfortably fit a fleece base layer and a light or medium weight insulated jacket while still feeling mobile and unrestricted.
+While many of the softshells we tested have an athletic, trim fit that does not allow for much more than a base layer underneath, the Galvanized is roomier.
+We could comfortably fit a fleece base layer and a light or medium weight insulated jacket underneath while still feeling mobile and unrestricted.
 We would describe the fit as being more freeride-skier inspired than fitted alpine climber inspired, so consider sizing up or down depending on how close you would like your jacket to form to your body.

 Working hard on a skin track, the added room and stretchy material in this shell gave us plenty of mobility.